davidski/database_connections/README.md

 ### Configure ODBC Drivers

-Set `/usr/local/etc/odbcinst.ini` to the following to allow easy refernce to the database drivers by name rather than by full file path:
+Set `/usr/local/etc/odbcinst.ini` to the following to allow easy reference to the database drivers by name rather than by full file path:

     [SQLite]
     Driver = /usr/local/lib/libsqlite3odbc.dylib